Monkey Mia: Dolphin feeding

-A small pod of dolphins from a larger super-pod regularly swim to shore up to three times a day, and on average seven or eight dolphins regularly visit, with up to 20 others visiting less frequently; it can take several years before they gain the confidence.
+A small pod of dolphins from a larger super-pod regularly swim to shore up to three times a day, and on average 7 or 8 dolphins regularly visit, with up to 20 others visiting less frequently; it can take several years before they gain the confidence to swim to shore.
 Park rangers closely supervise the interaction and hand-feed fish to the dolphins.
 Visitors are urged not to touch the dolphins.
 Due to strict management, only five adults are fed and provided no more than 10% of their daily dietary intake.

 Research

 Monkey Mia is also the laboratory location for extensive behavioural and biological research on bottlenose dolphins.
 Drawn to the area's famous "beach dolphins", researchers Richard Connor and Rachel Smolker started the Monkey Mia dolphin research project in 1982.
 Their research interests quickly expanded to include hundreds of the nearby Shark Bay dolphins.
 Since this visit, scientists have come from prestigious institutions in Australia, North America and Europe.
 The dolphins have been extensively studied by this international team of scientists since 1984.